Death of Alta Fixsler

-Alta Fixsler (23 December 2018 – 18 October 2021) was a British girl with Haredi parents, who died after her life support was removed, following a best interests case.
+Alta Fixsler (23 December 2018 – 18 October 2021) was a two-year-old British girl with Haredi Jewish parents, who died after her life support was removed, following a best interests ruling that was contrary to the wishes of the child's parents.

 Birth

 Fixsler was born on 23 December 2018, 34 weeks into the pregnancy, to Abraham and Chaya, via an emergency caesarean section, after Chaya suffered from a significant placental abruption.
-She was born without a heartbeat and after successful resuscitation attempts she remained with a severe hypoxic brain injury.
+She was born without a heartbeat, and after successful resuscitation attempts, she remained with a severe hypoxic brain injury.